 School meals cost £2.50 per day.
-Please see below for our Autumn 2020 menu and a list of allergens.
+Please see below for our Summer 2022 menu and a list of allergens.

-Portlocks' Pantry provide tasty healthy meals for 6 local schools.
-Ingredients are sourced locally wherever possible and meals are made freshly each day in the modern kitchen at St Andrew's Primary School by Mrs Portlock and Mrs Cawley.
+Acorn Catering provide tasty healthy meals for 6 local schools.
+Ingredients are sourced locally wherever possible and meals are made freshly each day at the Caatering Kitchen at Axminster Primary Academy.

 All meat including sausages, meatballs and burgers are supplied by Complete Meats of Axminster